dtonhofer/prolog_notes/swipl_notes/about_continuations/README.md

 > continuations are more light-weight, more robust with respect to changes and do not require pervasive changes to existing code bases.

 The [publication page of that paper](https://www.cambridge.org/core/journals/theory-and-practice-of-logic-programming/article/delimited-continuations-for-prolog/DD08147828169E26212DFAF743C8A9EB) has a lot of live links to the the references, in particular:

-_Technical Report:_

 [**Delimited continuations in Prolog: semantics, use, and implementation in the WAM**](https://biblio.ugent.be/publication/5646080)
    - Tom Schrijvers (UGent), Bart Demoen and Benoit Desouter (UGent)
    - March 13, 2013

-This is an excellent resource for background information.
+Technical Report.
+This is an excellent resource.

 Abstract: